Oddward/inkgem/posts/confidence-humility-defeat.md

 ---
-title: 'When to Use Static Generation v.s.
-Server-side Rendering'
+title: 'On confidence, humility, and the defeatist mindset'
-date: '2020-01-02'
+date: '2018-01-02'
+authorId: 2
 ---

 We recommend using **Static Generation** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.